 Processes related to the review of substantial equivalent reports have been updated to help manufacturers develop higher quality, more complete applications in a timely manner.
 Beginning Oct.
 1, 2018, FDA has been:

-- Sending an Appendix of Common Issues for the specific tobacco product categories/subcategories with every notification letter and acknowledgement letter
+- Sending an Appendix of Common Issues for the specific tobacco product categories/subcategories with every notification letter and acceptance letter

-- Providing 180 days for applicants to amend applications before scientific review begins
+- Within notification letters, providing 180 days for applicants to amend applications before scientific review begins

-Because manufacturers now have additional time – and new helpful information – to respond, FDA no longer intends to grant requests for extensions of time in response to deficiency letters as a result of these updates.
+Because manufacturers have sufficient time – and helpful information – to respond, FDA no longer intends to grant requests for extensions of time in response to deficiency letters as a result of these updates.

 FDA is also making publicly available all Appendices of Common Issues, organized by specific tobacco product categories/subcategories.